St. John The Baptist Greek Orthodox Church

 UPCOMING EVENTS:

-If the baptismal name is not available, please use the first name.)
+(Please use the baptismal names when commemorating.
+If it is not available, please use the first name.)

 Members of our parish who are in hospital or rehab: